PufusIE/RetailApp/README.md

 Desktop UI for cashiers
 Web UI for administrators and managers
-And seperate data acces with API
+And separate data access with API

 I plan to build everything on .NET Framework and then Upgrade whole application to .NET Core

 # Technologies that I use in this project: